eqdw/tonality/README.md

 ```

 I have found it useful, for pieces with many voices, to separate the piece into sections
 for organizational purposes.
-If one uses one giantic top-level harmony block, it can be difficult
+If one uses one giantic top-level polyphony block, it can be difficult
 to ensure that all of the voices stay synchronized and no typos are made.
 I have found that
-in such songs, it makes sense to have separate top-level harmony blocks for each section
+in such songs, it makes sense to have separate top-level polyphony blocks for each section
 of the song.
 A good example is the first song I attempted to transcribe for Tonality Composer,
 [Unite Synchronize](https://github.com/eqdw/tonality/blob/master/songs/unite_synchronize.ton),
-which as of the time of writing this README, is in-progress with top-level harmony
+which as of the time of writing this README, is in-progress with top-level polyphony
 blocks defined for each of the following sections:

 { Unite } // The first half of the song